SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/Metadata/1-8-Functions.md

 `.../AdministrativeDivisions?$filter=Tutorial.PopulationDensity(Area=Tutorial.ConvertToSKm(Area=$it/Area),Population=$it/Population) gt 1000`

 ## Using Java Classes
-If some more complicated calculations or mapping shall be performed it may be appropriate to implement a method of a JAVA class as function.
+If some more complicated calculations or mapping shall be performed it may be appropriate to implement a method of a JAVA class as _function_.
 To make a class respectively one of its method accessible via an OData request it has to be marked with the tag interface `ODataFunction`.
 When the metadata are created the JPA Process searches for classes implementing this interface.
 To reduce the search space in addition a list of top level packages need to be given via:

 ```JAVA
 handler.getJPAODataContext().setTypePackage("tutorial.operations");